Hon. Sooroojdev PHOKEER, GCSK,

 The Mace is the symbol of the authority of the

 the Speaker is preceded by the Mace, which is carried by the

 Serjeant-at-arms on his right shoulder.
-When the Speaker is in the
+When the Speaker is in the Chair,

-Mace is removed into the lower brackets beneath the Table.
+into the lower brackets beneath the Table.
 When the Mace is not in the

 House, no business can be carried out.

 Mr Vinod Pannoo,